MooOfDoom/csc746hw4/README.md

 # Running the benchmarks

 When you run cmake, it generates three bash script files that you may use on Cori to run the test battery for HW4.
-Some will require some modifications and customizations:

 ## Requesting specific  hardware performance counters